Gromush/adac/README.md

  - fixed bug with millis() used inside if() condition (Arduino issue periodically return always true)
  - speed optimization (logical) avoid check impossible cases

+ Version 1.0.7
+ - bug fix with set up input when set to Auto mode has limit to set USB input from the list when USB cable connected.